lablup/beps/drafts/BEP-1002-agent-architecture.md

 > If we roll back to an older version, how will newly created kernels be recovered?

-The current Agent structure faces a problem where **pickle** is used to recover kernels.
-If we consider a rollback, the new version would also need to use the same path for pickle files.
+The current Agent structure relies on pickle for kernel recovery.
+If we roll back to a previous version, the new Agent would still need to use pickle in the same way.
 In this work, we will add an implementation that uses a **flag** to disable pickle usage in both the Agent and Manager, allowing the Agent with this flag to be recovered by the Manager.
 Once stability is ensured, a **breaking change** will be introduced in older versions to transition to a structure that doesn't use pickle.

 ## Implementation Plan